Luisnguyen1/SenEdge/document_english_version/final_report.md

-# Research and Development of the IoT-AI Retail Assistant System:
+# Research and Development of the IoT-AI Retail Assistant System
-# A Solution for Optimizing Smart Store Operations and Shopping Experience
+## A Solution for Optimizing Smart Store Operations and Shopping Experience

 **SGTeam - IoT Challenge 2025**
 *Research and Development Report*